Mazuh/RedTube-Wrapper/README.md

 # RedTube Wrapper

-Simply a wrapper for the official [RedTube API (read the docs!)](https://api.redtube.com/docs/).
+Simply a wrapper for the official [RedTube API](https://api.redtube.com/docs/) -- ie, there isn't any kind of user interface here, not even command lines.
-May have [NSFW](https://en.wikipedia.org/wiki/Not_safe_for_work) language, but there's no porn here, you pervert.
-It's just Java code (no, not even Python), a myriad of classes, exceptions, objects, requests etc.
+May have [NSFW](https://en.wikipedia.org/wiki/Not_safe_for_work) language, but, again, there's no porn here, you pervert.
+It's just Kotlin code (no, not even Python), which is exciting by itself, of course!

 > Although I strongly recommend you to **step back** if **you're underage**
 > or you have reasons to believe that **you're not allowed somehow** to see this project.

-If you're planning to use this knowledge to create something dirty... well, you're naughty programmer, but have fun!
+If you're planning to use this knowledge to create something dirty... well, you're naughty programmer, but have [fun](https://kotlinlang.org/docs/reference/functions.html)!
 Just follow the legal notices here below, it's very important to respect the companies and developers who worked _hard_ on that.

 ## Legal notices

-All this repository is under [LGPL license](./LICENSE), so pay very attention before using this code.
+All this repository is under [LGPL license](https://github.com/Mazuh/RedTube-Wrapper/blob/master/LICENSE), so pay very attention before using this code.

 Before starting this project and hosting its code at GitHub, I had read